What is Darlington Safeguarding Partnership?

 Structure of the Partnership

-The structure of the Partnership provides an inclusive model, the structure diagram [pdf document] demonstrates each layer of the partnership which includes full representation from relevant partners and agencies working with children and adults with needs for care and support in Darlington.
-Please see revised governance and lines of accountability chart (October 2022) [PDF Document].
+The structure of the Partnership includes full representation from relevant partners and agencies working with children and adults with needs for care and support in Darlington.
+Please see revised governance and lines of accountability chart (April 2025) [PDF Document].

 Scrutiny and Assurance

-The statutory partners are committed to ensuring there is an environment which promotes openness and transparency to enable constructive challenge and scrutiny.
+The statutory partners are committed to ensuring there is an environment which promotes openness and transparency to enable constructive challenge and scrutiny and will be appointing an Independent Scrutineer to drive continuous improvement through scrutiny and challenge.

 The strategic partnerships are: